mattyoung101/tamara/papers/proposal_draft/proposal_draft.typ

 tool that is not integrated _directly_ into the synthesis process.
 I instead aim to make a _production_ ready tool, with a focus on ease-of-use, correctness and performance.

-Using a similar approach, #cite(<Benites2018>, form: "prose"), and their thesis @Benites2018a, introduce an automated TMR approach for use in Cadence tools.
+Using a similar approach, #cite(<Benites2018>, form: "prose"), and Benites' thesis @Benites2018a, introduce an automated TMR approach implemented as a Tcl script for use in Cadence tools.
 They distinguish between "coarse grained TMR" (which they call "CGTMR"), applied at the RTL module level, and "fine grained TMR" (which they call "FGTMR"), applied at the sub-module (i.e. net) level.
 Building on that, they develop an approach that replicates both combinatorial and sequential circuits, which they call "fine grain distributed TMR" or "FGDTMR".
+They split their TMR pipeline into three stages: implementation ("TMRi"), optimisation ("TMRo"), and verification ("TMRv").
+The implementation stage works by creating a new design to house the TMR design (which I'll call the "container design"), and instantiating copies of the original circuit in the container design.
+Depending on which mode the user selects, the authors state that either each "sequential gate" will be replaced by three copies and a voter, or "triplicated voters" will be inserted.
+What happens in the optimisation stage is not clear as the authors do not elaborate at all, but they do state it's only relevant for ASICs and involves "gate sizing".
+For verification, Benites uses a combination of fault-injection simulation (where SEUs are intentionally injected into the simulation), and formal verification through equivalence checking.
+Equivalence checking involves the use of Boolean satisfiability solvers ("SAT solvers") to mathematically prove one circuit is equivalent to another.

+One of the most important takeaways from these works are related to clock synchronisation.
+The authors interestingly choose to not replicate clocks or asynchronous reset lines, which they state is due to clock skew and challenges with multiple clock domains created by the redundancy.
+Due to the clear challenges involved, ignoring clocks and asynchronous resets is a reasonable limitation introduced by the authors, and potentially reasonable for us to introduce as well.
+Nonetheless, it is a limitation I would like to address in TaMaRa if possible, since leaving these elements unprotected creates a serious hole that would likely preclude its real-world usage.
+Arguably, the most important takeaway from Benites' work is the use of equivalence checking in the TMR verification stage.
+This is especially important since Johnson @Johnson2010 did not formally verify his approach.

 Although the most commonly cited literature implements automated TMR post-synthesis on the netlist, other authors over time have explored other stages of the ASIC/FPGA synthesis pipeline to insert TMR, both lower